zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 Duration: 10 minutes

-In this exercise, you will de-provision all Azure resources that were created in support of this hands-on lab.
+In this exercise, you will de-provision all Azure resources that you created in support of this hands-on lab.

 ### Task 1: Delete Azure resource groups

-1. In the Azure portal, select **Resource groups** from the left-hand menu, and locate and delete the following resource groups.
+1. In the Azure portal, select **Resource groups** from the left-hand menu and locate and delete the following resource groups.

     - hands-on-lab-SUFFIX
-    - hands-on-lab-func-SUFFIX
     - hands-on-lab-web-SUFFIX

 ### Task 2: Delete WebHooks and Service Integrations